gregberns/quikbroker/docs/DatabaseSpec.md

 ## Schema

-All tables, functions, views, and application resources must be created in an `app_public` schema.
+All tables, functions, views, and application resources must be created in an `app` schema.
-There should also be two more schemas added: `app_private` and `app_hidden`.
+There should also be two more schemas added: `app_private` and `app_hidden`, for data used in backend processes only.

 ## Required Columns